The planet’s premier health agency has announced drastic reforms. Critics say they aren’t drastic enough

 A canary-yellow Walmart clearance tag poked out from one of the dirty heaps.
 Wrappers and packages from American products were visible nearby.
 These items had likely traveled 10,000 miles to this unmarked and apparently unauthorized dumpsite in a quiet industrial neighborhood in northwestern Malaysia.

 Ad hoc dumps like this one, teeming with foreign waste, have popped up across Southeast Asia in recent months ― each an ugly symbol of a global recycling system that regional activists and politicians have described as unjust, inequitable and broken.
-In January and February, HuffPost visited several of these sites in Malaysia to see what really happens to much […]
+In January and February, HuffPost visited several of these sites in Malaysia to see what really happens to […]

 Read the Full Article